 The collage assemblages are pieces tenuously held together with tape, clothespins, and cord, serving dual purposes in content and construction.
 They are made up of fragments of images and materials of humble origin: cardboard, crumbling book pages, tulle, mechanically reproduced photographs, found objects, spray paint, ephemera, and handwritten text.

 A recent residency in New Mexico launched an interest in exploring landscape through charcoal drawing, assemblage, and home-made

-paint created through house paint medium, ash, dirt and graphite.
-I have also begun explorations in photo transfer of found, altered, and created images onto sheer textile panels, transformed through collage and created a series of 3-dimensional works utilizing found photographs in acrylic vitrines.
+paint created with house paint medium, ash, and dirt.
+I have begun explorations in photo transfer of found, altered, and created images onto sheer textile panels, transformed through collage and created a series of 3-dimensional works utilizing found photographs in acrylic vitrines.

 Evanusa-Rowland's use of collage and drawing presented as objects in their own right evidence a fascination with dimensions held in abeyance, creating a sense of movement toward decay arrested in mid-stride.
 They appear to be in the process of becoming: identifiable as both history (ghost) and present (life).

 The method or mode of presentation is intrinsic to the effect of the work.
 The presentation projects a sense of at once becoming and dissolution within the same art work.
 Materials are barely held together in a carefully constructed visual balance that insist on existing in real lived space while offering us a sense of the histories for making of the works and their past and present inspirations.
 Time is felt as the passing of a precarious present.